Casa Bonita Announces They Will Be 'Reopening Soon'

 LAKEWOOD, Colo.
 (CBS4) – It has been closed all throughout the pandemic, but Casa Bonita has put a notice on its website that it will be reopening soon.
 It states “Casa Bonita is re-opening soon! … Check back here for more information as it becomes available.”

 Casa Bonita in Lakewood serves Mexican food and provides all kinds of unique entertainment including indoor cliff divers and fire jugglers.
-There was some concern among fans of the iconic landmark that the business wouldn’t survive COVID-19, but last month there was a glimmer of hope as the owners hosted their annual art show at a nearby gallery.
-It was called “Wish You Were Here” and showcased collections of memories and pieces inspired by the restaurant.
+There was some concern among fans of the iconic landmark that the business wouldn’t survive COVID-19, and last month an art show at a nearby gallery showcased collections of memories and pieces inspired by the restaurant.
+It was called “Wish You Were Here.”

 Before the COVID shutdown, Casa Bonita had been open for more than 40 years running.